pro-android-wearables/courseware/session_4/readme.md

 * just to make a test on the detector, we add a log to see how the sensor is fired
 * add an onDestroy method to unregister the listeners when the application closes
 * in order to keep track of the daily step counting, we will add a goal as a constant (GOAL) at the beginning of the program and a counter (steps) to increment the amount of steps.
 This second variable has to be defined as a float, because the set-progress is taking a value between 0 and 1
-* this whole example is built around the detector and not the counter, in order to look at the proper count of the steps
+* this first half example is built around the detector and not the counter, in order to look at the progress of the step counter
+* the second half of the example is going to look at the step counter in order to show the value on the screen
+* the listener will look at an event that will be returning an array with different values depending on the type of sensor you have.
+The first position in the array will give you the step counter
+* then we just add this to the view et-voila ... our FIT clone is done!
+* Note: in your production apps you might not want to have update values for your listeners at "0", as that might be draining batteries